mehmetucar45/facedetection/README.md

 #just run facedetect.py file
 #Some additional libraries are required.
 Please pip the following libraries to make it run
-#dlib cv2 numpy tkinter simplegui yattag imagetk
+#dlib cv2 numpy tkinter simplegui yattag imagetk os

-#developeb by mucar
+#download shape_predictor_68_face_landmarks.dat file and place it in main directory.